9mm Luger ballistic test

 Consistent with the .40 S&W ballistic test that you can find at this link, the Civil Defense projectile fragmented, leaving the base as the only measurable remnant.

 Hornady and Winchester were once again at the top of the performers.
 The Critical Defense especially as it expanded well and penetrated but had very little recoil.
 It worked as designed.
 The PDX1 preformed very well expanding and penetrating deep.

 Based on the results of this ballistic test I have rethunk my position on the 9mm Luger as a viable defensive cartridge.
-Based on the expansion and penetration of several of the rounds Clinton and I tested it appears the 9mm pill delvers it’s payload adequately enough to leave a mark.
+Based on the expansion and penetration of several of the rounds tested it appears the 9mm bullet delivers it’s payload adequately enough to be a viable defensive round.